Bariatric (weight loss) surgery can help you say “Goodbye” to obesity forever and improve your lifestyle.

 When consuming beverages, drink directly instead of using a straw.

 You will want to avoid carbonated beverages altogether.
-While you’re at it, avoid chewing gum and ice because these tend to introduce too much air into the stomach, which can lead to discomfort.
+While you’re at it, avoid chewing gum and ice because these tend to introduce too much air into the stomach, leading to discomfort.

-Finally, avoid sugar and sugar-infused foods and beverages, along with fruit juices and concentrated sweets.
+Finally, avoid sugar, sugar-infused foods, beverages, fruit juices, and concentrated sweets.

 Mental Health Changes